-Homemade Trains and Me: Part II WHY WERE HOMEMADE TRAINS BUILT?
+Homemade Trains and Me, Part 2: WHY WERE HOMEMADE TRAINS BUILT?

 DOWNTIME/PANDEMIC: I’m guessing that many hobbyists worked on their train layouts, collections, old cars, etc. during the year‐plus down-time.
 With the internet wide open to find parts, this turned out to be a great way to make the days go by quicker.
 Nothing to do and a fine workshop in the basement equals let’s build something.
 This is a good way to find separation. “ I’ll be in the garage making something for little Johnnie.”
 I rebuilt 24 homemade pieces, completed 4 train sets and now, I still have 8 engines to go.
 Oh, me!!